 Elvira is 8 plus years old, she is Heartworm positive and most likely has been positive a good part of her life as her heart is in very bad shape.
 She breast cancer.
 Her heart is so damaged that she would not survive the Heartworm treatment.
 Elivira is also deaf.
 Elvira has shown us she is not ready to go.
 She is being well cared for and getting lots of attention from our volunteers.
 No matter what, we will not let her suffer.
 Elvira hangs at our refuge and she is loving it.
 Thank you Abbey!
 CLICK HERE TO DONATE

 Vinnie is a found dog.
 He was covered in fleas, full of intestinal parasites and Heartworm positive.
 He has received veterinary care and is in a great foster home.
-He will be in our system for months while we treat his Heartworms.
+Vinnie will have his first Heartworm treatment in May.
 Please consider making a donation to help with his care.
 Thank you.